5sControl/5s-onvif-finder/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

+**[5controlS](https://5controls.com/)** is an open source AI-powered manufacturing operations platform that helps companies improve productivity, eliminate waste, and enhance workplace safety using computer vision (CV) and machine learning (ML).

+The platform generates detailed reports to provide insights on how processes can be optimized.

-**[5controlS](https://5controls.com/)** is an open source platform.
-Plug-in your ML-algorithms and get a ready-to-use software for manufacturing monitoring.
+Plug-in your ML-algorithms or some of the Official 5s algorithms and get a ready-to-use software for manufacturing monitoring.

 # **Project repositories**